Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Experiments

-The pre-training setting of our model follows $\text{U}^2\text{PL}$ \cite{u2pl}.
-To enhance the robustness, data augmentations are applied to both labeled and unlabeled data, including random resize, random horizontal flip and random crop.
-Concretely, the input images are first randomly resized between 0.5 and 2.0, then horizontally flipped with a 0.5 probability, and finally cropped to the designated size.
-For PASCAL VOC 2012, the crop size is set to $513\times513$, while for Cityscapes, it is set to $769\times769$.
-Furthermore, following \cite{unimatch}, strong augmentations, including Color Jitter and CutMix are applied for the consistency training of unlabeled data.
-In particular, to ensure high-quality features, the feature sampling is conducted after a few epochs of network warm-up.
-For the PASCAL dataset, the sampling range is set as $T_{S1}=1$ and $T_{S2}=2$.
-For Cityscapes, $T_{S1}$ and $T_{S2}$ are set to 3 and 6, respectively, to account for the fewer iterations within an epoch.
+The setting of pretraining stage in our method follows $\text{U}^2\text{PL}$ \cite{u2pl}.
+To enhance robustness, data augmentations are applied to both labeled and unlabeled data, including random resizing, random horizontal flipping and random cropping.
+Specifically, the input images are first randomly resized between 0.5 and 2.0, horizontally flipped with a 0.5 probability, and finally cropped to the designated size.
+For PASCAL VOC 2012 and MS COCO, the crop size is set to $513\times513$, while for Cityscapes, it is set to $769\times769$.
+Furthermore, following \cite{unimatch}, strong augmentations, including Color Jitter and CutMix, are applied for the consistency training of unlabeled data.
+In particular, to ensure high-quality features, feature sampling is conducted after a few epochs of network warm-up.
+For the PASCAL and COCO dataset, the sampling range is set as $T_{S1}=1$ and $T_{S2}=2$.
+For Cityscapes, $T_{S1}$ and $T_{S2}$ are set to 3 and 6, respectively, to account for fewer iterations within an epoch.

 Note that all of our experiments are conducted on four NVIDIA Tesla V100 GPUs.
-However, due to the limitation of hardware memory, the experimental results can only be reported using mixed precision training \cite{micikevicius2017mixed}.
+However, due to hardware memory limitations, the experimental results can only be reported using mixed precision training \cite{micikevicius2017mixed}.